code0monkey1/learn-typescript-fullstackopen/README.md

            - `Does not work` for user defined `interfaces` or `types`

       1. **in operator narrowing**
            - JavaScript has an operator for determining if an object has a property with a name: the `in` operator.
+           -  The `in` operator checks if a property exists on an object itself or anywhere within its prototype chain.
            - TypeScript takes this into account as a way to narrow down potential types.
            - ```javascript
               type Fish = { swim: () => void };